Nonlinear differential Galois theory: Differential Galois group

 Similarly, for any $\eta\in \Gal(N/K,X)_{(0,0)}$, $\tau^{-1}\cdot\eta\cdot\tau\in \Gal(M/K,X)_{(0,0)}$.
 Thus $\sigma\mapsto \tau^{-1}\cdot\sigma\cdot\tau$ is an isomorphism between $\Gal(M/K,X)_{(0,0)}$ and $\Gal(N/K, X)_{(0,0)}$.
 The Lemma has been proved. \end{proof}

-Lemma \ref{le:1} shows that the differential Galois group of (\ref{eq:1}) at $(0,0)$ is independent to the choice of the first integral $\omega$.
-The groups are different from a diffeomorphism for different choices of the first integrals.
-Following lemma will show that in particular cases, the group is also independent to the choices of regular points.
-We will prove latter (Theorem \ref{th:8}) that these are all possible cases given that the group is of finite order.
+Lemma \ref{le:1} shows that the structure of the differential Galois group of \eqref{eq:1} at $(0,0)$ is independent to the choice of the first integral $\omega$.
+For different choices of first integrals, the corresponding Galois groups are different by a diffeomorphism.
+Following Lemma will show that with mild restriction on the regular point, the group is also independent to the choice of the regular points.
+We will prove latter (Theorem \ref{th:8}) that these are all possible cases when the group is of finite order.